Internal combustion engine: Air pollution

 Internal combustion engines such as reciprocating internal combustion engines produce air pollution emissions, due to incomplete combustion of carbonaceous fuel.
 The main derivatives of the process are carbon dioxide CO_{2}, water and some soot—also called particulate matter (PM).
 The effects of inhaling particulate matter have been studied in humans and animals and include asthma, lung cancer, cardiovascular issues, and premature death.
 There are, however, some additional products of the combustion process that include nitrogen oxides and sulfur and some uncombusted hydrocarbons, depending on the operating conditions and the fuel-air ratio.

-Carbon dioxide emissions from internal combustion engines contribute to human-induced climate change.
+Carbon dioxide emissions from internal combustion engines (particularly ones using fossil fuels such as gasoline and diesel) contribute to human-induced climate change.
 Increasing the engine's fuel efficiency can reduce, but not eliminate, the amount of CO_{2} emissions as carbon-based fuel combustion produces CO_{2}.
 Since removing CO_{2} from engine exhaust is impractical, there is increasing interest in alternatives.
 Sustainable fuels such as biofuels, synfuels, and electric motors powered by batteries are examples.

 Not all of the fuel is completely consumed by the combustion process.
 A small amount of fuel is present after combustion, and some of it reacts to form oxygenates, such as formaldehyde or acetaldehyde, or hydrocarbons not originally present in the input fuel mixture.
 Incomplete combustion usually results from insufficient oxygen to achieve the perfect stoichiometric ratio.
 The flame is "quenched" by the relatively cool cylinder walls, leaving behind unreacted fuel that is expelled with the exhaust.
 When running at lower speeds, quenching is commonly observed in diesel (compression ignition) engines that run on natural gas.
 Quenching reduces efficiency and increases knocking, sometimes causing the engine to stall.
 Incomplete combustion also leads to the production of carbon monoxide (CO).
 Further chemicals released are benzene and 1,3-butadiene that are also hazardous air pollutants.